developerjamiu/Flexit-Take-Home-Assignment/README.md

 - The API call depends on an app-id (for calling the dummy api) which should be gitignored It is present in lib/src/services/base/api_credentials.dart
 - Current project structure is based on the size of the project, It changes as project grows

+## Build
+- App build can be found in the github release tab